nalsai/nalsai.de/content/en/blog/seichi/yuru-camp-oigawa/index.md

 ---

-Walk a little bit down the road and you can see the crossing where Rin and Ayano continue their journey.
+Walk a little bit down the road, and you can see the crossing where Rin and Ayano continue their journey.

 {{< img "img/Yuru Camp S3 - 03 - 09m35s868t.avif" "jpg" >}}
 {{< img "img/YFE60437.avif" "jpg" >}}

 What happened here?
 I only took a picture from the other side??
-Well, whatever, on the side here there's a gas station and if you're lucky you can see their Yamaha Vino — it's Rin's scooter! and even in the same color!
+Well, whatever, on the side here there's a gas station, and if you're lucky you can see their Yamaha Vino — it's Rin's scooter!
+And even in the same color!
 Yamaha actually made one in the same colors as Rin's scooter, but this one seems to be a custom wrap or paint job.

 {{< img "img/YFE60402.avif" "jpg" >}}

 ### Ryōgoku Tsuribashi {#ryogoku-tsuribashi}

-This suspension bridge can be visited with a short walk from Senzu Station.
+This suspension bridge can be visited with a ~15 minute walk from Senzu Station.
 I had just enough time to visit it before my train back to Ieyama.

 {{< img "img/Yuru Camp S3 - 03 - 09m52s259t.avif" "jpg" >}}
 {{< img "img/YFE61336.avif" "jpg" >}}